blackhawk-5/strat-trainer-legal/privacy-policy.md

 **Privacy Policy**

-This privacy policy applies to the The Strat Trainer app for mobile devices, together with any related services operated by Greg Hasel (collectively, the "Application").
-Greg Hasel is hereby referred to as the "Service Provider".
+This privacy policy applies to the The Strat Trainer app for mobile devices, together with any related services operated by Greg Hassel (collectively, the "Application").
+Greg Hassel is hereby referred to as the "Service Provider".

 **Information Collection and Use**